chloeNgo99/LSFM/README.md

 ## Customer Page GUI

 -	Customers do not need an account to access our radio app.
--	Customers search for radio shows by categories such as starttime, day of the week, host, genre, station frequency or callsign, or city.
+-	Customers search for radio shows by categories such as start time, day of the week, host, genre, station frequency or callsign, or city.
--	Users are presented with  a search field where they can enter a search term as well as a dropdown menu next to the field where they can select the category of the field.
-This allows users to specify how broad or narrow the search can be by selecting the categories they care about. .
+-	Users are presented with  a search field where they can enter a search term and a dropdown menu next to the field where they can select the category of the field.
+This allows users to specify how broad or narrow the search can be by selecting the categories they care about.
--	Categories to search by include: show starttime, day of the week, host first name and last name, genre, station callsign(KUOW, KEXP, ect.), station frequency ( 90.3, 88.5, 101.7, ect), or city.
+-	Categories to search by include: show start time, day of the week, host first name and last name, genre, station callsign(KUOW, KEXP, ect.), station frequency ( 90.3, 88.5, 101.7, ect), or city.
--	Any category that is not specifically selected will be assumed to be a wildcard search, and will return all results within the parameters of other search categories.
+-	Any category not explicitly selected will be assumed to be a wildcard search and will return all results within the parameters of other search categories.
--	Additional search fields can be added to search for multiple different categories at the same time.
-The additional fields can be designated as “and”, “or”, or “not” to further narrow the search.
+-	Additional search fields can be added to search for multiple categories simultaneously.
+The additional areas can be designated as “and”, “or”, or “not” to narrow the search further.
 -	The result of this search will be a list of shows that fit the selected criteria input by the user.
 -	Customers can then sort results ascendingly or descendingly by each category(show name, host, genre, day of the week, time of day, station name or frequency).
--	Customers have the option of further limiting searches by inputting their location as a set of latitude and longitude coordinates.
+-	Customers can further limit searches by inputting their location as a set of latitude and longitude coordinates.
 -	Clicking a button to sort by distance will prompt the user to enter the latitude and longitude of the location they want to search from.
--	Searching by location with no other criteria will show the user a list of all the shows broadcasting from stations that the location is within broadcasting radius of.
+-	Searching by location with no other criteria will show the user a list of all the shows broadcasting from stations that the location is within the broadcasting radius of.
--	If the user instead chose to input further search criteria as described above, the resulting list will be a result of shows filtered by what the user can tune into at their location.
+-	If the user instead chooses to input further search criteria as described above, the resulting list will result from shows filtered by what the user can tune into at their location.
 ![schema](https://github.com/chloeNgo99/LSFM/blob/main/img/AdminGui1.png)

 ## Admin Page GUI
-To update or insert data in our database, an administrator must enable administrator mode from the start menu using a password.
+An administrator must enable administrator mode from the start menu using a password to update or insert data in our database.
 To update a record, the same search function will be used to find a record that needs to be updated.
-To insert a new record, a new window will appear where the admin can fill out the new record and the app will execute the corresponding CRUD command.
+A window will appear to insert a new record where the admin can fill out the new record and the app will execute the corresponding CRUD command.

--	From LSTN.FM’s start window, there will be a button on the bottom right labeled “enable administrator mode”.
+-	From LSTN.FM’s start window will have a button on the bottom right labeled “Enable administrator mode.”
 When clicked, a prompt will appear asking for a password.
 When the correct password is entered, the enable admin button will be replaced by an add record button
 -	To change a record, like what genre a radio show is, the admin can look for the show they want to change, and the results page will have an edit button next to each record.
 -	Clicking edit will make a new window appear where each field for that show is in an editable text box.
-The admin can make changes from there and commit changes or discard them by clicking commit or cancel respectively.
+The admin can make changes from there and commit changes or discard them by clicking commit or cancel, respectively.
--	To add a new record, the admin can click the add record button from the start screen and a window similar to the editing window will appear.
-This window will have a drop-down menu at the top to indicate which table will be updated with this new record, and editable text fields for each of that table's columns.
+-	To add a new record, the admin can click the add record button from the start screen, and a window similar to the editing window will appear.
+This window will have a drop-down menu at the top to indicate which table will be updated with this new record and editable text fields for each of that table's columns.
 -	If that record needs to relate to another record, like a show to a station, the admin can use the search function to find that record and add in attributes of that record.
 ![schema](https://github.com/chloeNgo99/LSFM/blob/main/img/AdminGui2.png)